PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: Signal Feature Extraction with Neural Network ( )

 \subsection{Quantization-Aware Training and Validation}

-Conventional artificial neural networks use floating-point numbers to represent weights and intermediate feature maps.
-Although it is straightforward for CPUs and GPUs to compute using floating-point numbers, it is not friendly to customized digital ASICs.
+Conventional artificial neural networks use floating-point numbers to represent weights and intermediate feature maps, which is straightforward for CPUs and GPUs, but not friendly to customized digital ASICs.
 It is possible to convert the floating-point model into the fixed-point using 8-bit or 16-bit quantization.
 However, directly converting a well-trained model will result in significant degradation of accuracy.

-To tackle the problem, a quantization-aware training scheme \cite{8578384} natively supported by deep learning frameworks is utilized to gradually transform the original floating-point model into the quantized model with nearly no loss of accuracy.
+To tackle the problem, a quantization-aware training scheme~\cite{8578384} natively supported by deep learning frameworks is utilized to gradually transform the original floating-point model into the quantized model with nearly no loss of accuracy.
 The three stages of the process is shown in \figurename~\ref{fig:quan-aware-train-val}.
 In each stage, waveform samples coming from detector simulation or experimental measurement are provided as network input, and signal features (such as time or energy) are provided as ground-truth labels to optimize parameters of the network and validate its performance.

 The official code for quantization-aware training is assumed to be used with CPUs.
 To make it compatible with the neural network accelerator here, we post-process the layer-wise results with rescale and bit-shift on hardware (Section \ref{sec:acc-arch}) and rewrite the mechanism for quantized-model export in the hardware-software codesign (Section \ref{sec:hw-sw-codesign}).